Fred Moten on Observance and Observation

 FORART Lecture 2023

-For the 2023 FORART lecture, Fred Moten (New York University) discusses the question of observation in the context of violence and mourning.
+In this lecture, Fred Moten (New York University) will discuss the question of observation in the context of violence and mourning.

 Observance and Observation: Is the flaw in how, or in that, we observe?
 What’s the difference between observance and observation?
 Does it map onto the difference between poetry and criticism or, more precisely between poetry and critique (or, even more precisely, poetry and critical scrutiny)?
 These questions emerge at the nexus of violence, mourning, and showing.
-In the hope of addressing and refining them, I would like to present a progress report on some thinking I’ve been doing about Roland Barthes, Mamie Till-Mobley and the sound(ing) of photography.
+In the hope of addressing and refining them, Moten will present a progress report on some thinking he’s been doing about Roland Barthes, Mamie Till-Mobley and the sound(Ing) of photography.

-The FORART Lecture on Friday, September 1 (6:00–8:00 PM, Litteraturhuset, Nedjma Salen) will be followed by a poetry reading by Fred Moten at the Astrup Fearnley Museum on Saturday, September 2 in the early afternoon.
+NB: The lecture will be followed by a poetry reading by Fred Moten at the Astrup Fearnley Museum on Saturday September 2 at 1:00 PM.